 In re: Complaint of Judicial Misconduct, No. 03-22-90004 (3d Cir.
 C.J.
 Feb.
 22, 2022): A former judiciary employee filed a complaint alleging that the subject judge discriminated against her on the basis of religious belief when her employment was terminated after her application for a religious exemption from the court's mandatory COVID-19 vaccine policy was denied.
 The complainant alleged that her termination constituted religious discrimination because she has a genuine religious belief preventing her from getting vaccinated.
 The chief circuit judge dismissed the complaint as directly related to the merits of the subject judge's official decision making.
-In the alternative, the chief circuit judge explained that even if the complaint was not subject to dismissal as being directly related to the merits of a decision, the complainant's termination in accordance with a court-wide policy was not intentional discrimination under the Act.
+In the alternative, the chief circuit judge explained that even if the complainant's termination in accordance with a court-wide policy was not intentional discrimination under the Act.
 Finding no evidence of improper bias or discriminatory motive by the subject judge, the complaint was dismissed as unsupported by evidence that would raise an inference that misconduct occurred.